21 Amazing Vancouver Weekend Getaways

 Tantalus Provincial Park, along with other provincial parks in greater Vancouver, is another good place to visit in Squamish for hiking, fishing, and even backcountry skiing.
 Here, you'll discover Lake Lovely Water, a sub-alpine lake surrounded by forest and glaciers.

 If hiking isn't your thing, consider a helicopter tour to enjoy the views.
 And don't forget to keep an eye out for Squamish's native eagles!

 Bowen Island, BC

-There are multiple large parks on the island, including Apodaca Provincial Park and Crippen Regional Park - perfect for hiking and wildlife viewing.
+There are multiple large parks on the island, including Apodaca Provincial Park and Crippen Regional Park, which are both perfect for hiking and wildlife viewing.
 The Bowen Island Ecological Reserve also has many trails and guaranteed wildlife sightings.

 Harrison Hot Springs, BC